ezsystems/commerce-documentation/docs/guide/catalog/product_variants/product_variants.md

 There are two ways in which ERP systems handle variants:

 - The ERP system can use an SKU and offer a list of variant codes for each individual product (e.g. a bed in size 160 and in white).
 In this case the product is identified by the SKU and the `variantCode`: `SKU_AND_VARIANT`
-- Often the ERP system doesn't store variants as "real" variants but uses a unique SKU for each variant.
-Often these "variants" are grouped by a PIM system or a special field in the ERP system.
+- However, the ERP system might not store variants as "real" variants but use a unique SKU for each variant instead.
+These "variants" can be grouped by a PIM system or a special field in the ERP system.
 In this case, the `variantCode` from the catalog is the actual SKU that is sent to the ERP: `SKU_ONLY`

 eZ Commerce supports both methods.
 To select a method, use the following configuration:

 ``` yaml
 parameters: